 Here we will discuss The Best of St. Augustine!
-St. Augustine Florida is a great way for anyone to spend a great beach holiday.
-St. Augustine's beaches stretch from Vilano Beach north of the city to Crescent Beach in the south.
+St. Augustine Florida is a great way to enjoy a beach holiday.
+St. Augustine’s beaches stretch from Vilano Beach north of the city to Crescent Beach in the south.
 The Intracoastal Waterway naturally divides the mainland from the barrier islands with their miles of gorgeous coastline with many public areas for beach recreation and relaxation.
-Among the things to do in our fair city, visiting St. Augustine's beaches are often at the top of the list.
-St Augustine's beaches provide a variety of options, from idyllic State Parks to public beaches only a block or two from restaurants.
+Among the things to do here, visiting St. Augustine’s beaches are often at the top of the list.
+St Augustine’s beaches provide a variety of options, from idyllic State Parks to public beaches only a block or two from restaurants.
 You can choose to spend a day at gorgeous, unspoiled Anastasia State Park, where no cars are allowed on the beach, or drive a bit farther south to St. Augustine Beach where cars are allowed in designated areas.
 When your day at the beach is done, be sure to check out the great local bars and restaurants that line A1A, “Beachfront Avenue.”
-Visit the beautiful beaches of Florida's East Coast or visit us on Pinterest.
+Visit the beautiful beaches of Florida’s East Coast or visit us on Pinterest.

 St. Augustine Weather (When to Visit)